 Interpretation Theory Course Descriptions

-Students may choose courses for Interpretation Theory credit in Anthropology, Art History, Classics, Comparative Literature, Dance, English, Film and Media Studies, French, History, Linguistics, Peace and Conflict Studies, Philosophy, Political Science, Religion, Russian, and Spanish.
+Students may choose courses for Interpretation Theory credit in Anthropology, Art History, Classics, Comparative Literature, Dance, English, Environmental Studies, Film and Media Studies, French, History, Linguistics, Peace and Conflict Studies, Philosophy, Political Science, Religion, Russian, and Spanish.

 The descriptions below explain how each of these courses fulfills the Program in Interpretation Theory’s Learning Goals.